royorel/Lifespan_Age_Transformation_Synthesis/README.md

 This code is the official PyTorch implementation of the paper:
 > **Lifespan Age Transformation Synthesis**<br>
 > Roy Or-El, Soumyadip Sengupta, Ohad Fried, Eli Shechtman, Ira Kemelmacher-Shlizerman<br>
+> ECCV 2020<br>
 > https://arxiv.org/pdf/2003.09764.pdf

 ## Ethics & Bias statement
 ### Intended use:
- - This algorithm is designed to hallucinate the aging proccess and produce an **_approximation_** of a person's appearance throughout his/her/their lifespan.
+ - This algorithm is designed to hallucinate the aging process and produce an **approximation** of a person's appearance throughout his/her/their lifespan. throughout his/her/their lifespan.
- - The main usecases of this method are for art and entertainment purposes (CGI effects, Camera filters, etc.).
+ - The main use cases of this method are for art and entertainment purposes (CGI effects, Camera filters, etc.).
 This method might also be useful for more critical applications, e.g. approximating the appearance of missing people.
 However, we would like to stress that as a non perfect data-driven method, results might be inaccurate and biased.
-The output of the our method should be critically analyzed by a trained professional, and not be treated as an absolute ground truth.
+The output of our method should be critically analyzed by a trained professional, and not be treated as an absolute ground truth.
- - **_The results of this method should not be used as grounds for detention/arrest of a person or as any other from of legal evidence under any circumstances_**
+ - **_The results of this method should not be used as grounds for detention/arrest of a person or as any other form of legal evidence under any circumstances._**

 ### Algorithm & data bias:<br>
 We have devoted considerable efforts in our algorithm design to preserve the identity of the person in the input image, and to minimize the influence of the inherent dataset biases on the results.
 These measures include:
 1. Designing the identity encoder architecture to preserve the local structures of the input image.
 2. Including training losses that were designed to maintain the person's identity.
-These losses make sure that the encoded identity features are consistent across ages (latent identity loss), that the network can reproduce the original image from its output (cycle loss) and that the network learns to reconstruct the input if the target age class is the same as the source age class (self-reconstruction loss).
+    - Latent Identity loss: encourages identity features that are consistent across ages.
+    - Cycle loss: drives the network to reproduce the original image from any aged output.
+    - Self-reconstruction loss: makes the network learn to reconstruct the input when the target age class is the same as the source age class.
 3. The FFHQ dataset contains gender imbalance within age classes.
 To prevent introducing these biases in the output, e.g. producing male facial features for females or vice versa, we have trained two separate models, one for males and one for females.
 The decision of which model to apply is left for the user.
-We acknowledge that gender is non-binary and that this design choice restrict our algorithm from simulating the aging process of people whose gender is non-binary.
+We acknowledge that this design choice restricts our algorithm from simulating the aging process of people whose gender is non-binary.
 Further work is required to make sure future algorithms will be able to simulate aging for the entire gender spectrum.

 Despite these measures, the network might still introduce other biases that we did not consider when designing the algorithm.
 If you spot any bias in the results, please reach out to help future research!